lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_x = { 34 : COSE_CertHash }, for x = I or R,

-Example: CWT or CCS can be identified by a key identifier using the 'kid' parameter:
+Example: CWT or CCS can be identified by a bstr valued key identifier using the 'kid' parameter:

 * ID_CRED_x = { 4 : key_id_x }, where key_id_x : kid, for x = I or R.

-Note that 'kid' is extended to support int values to allow more one-byte identifiers (see {{kid-header-param}} and {{kid-key-common-param}}) which may be useful in many scenarios since constrained devices only have a few keys.
+Note that the 'intkid' parameter (see {{kid-header-param}}) has CBOR int values thereby allowing several one-byte identifers which may be useful in constrained settings.

 As stated in Section 3.1 of {{I-D.ietf-cose-rfc8152bis-struct}}, applications MUST NOT assume that 'kid' values are unique and several keys associated with a 'kid' may need to be checked before the correct one is found.
+The same applies to 'intkid'.
 Applications might use additional information such as 'kid context' or lower layers to determine which key to try first.
 Applications should strive to make ID_CRED_x as unique as possible, since the recipient may otherwise have to try several keys.

 See {{COSE}} for more examples.